domenig/Visionari3s_Longevity_Banking/README.md

 International (following UK timezones).

 # Project Guideline
-* Development tools used to build the project:
+* **Development tools used to build the project:
-  ** Back-end: Python (Visual studio).
+  * Back-end: Python (Visual studio).
 Use of two different APIs to scrape financials and recommendations using Yahoo for the interactive investment bot.
             Also developed a beta version of the interactive investment bot using Interactive Brokers (IBAPI, not used in final project due to limited data access).
-  ** Front-end: JavaScript.
+  * Front-end: JavaScript.
 Connected to back-end through Flask.

-* SDKs used:
+* **SDKs used:
-  #^  Adobe Dreamweaver.
+  * Adobe Dreamweaver.
-  #^  Bootstrap4 (framework).
+  * Bootstrap4 (framework).

 * APIs used:
   #^  Yahoo Finance API: 2 different ones, to scrape financials and stock recommendations respectively.